- What if I am not a computer science or math major? Can I still apply?

 Admission to another Illinois Tech certificate or degree program will not necessarily guarantee admission to the master of data science program.
 Please contact the Office of Graduate Admission for instructions on submitting a new application.

-A limited number of courses are available online to students who are enrolled in the program in the U.S. or Canada.
+The program is available online to working students who are enrolled in the program in the U.S. or Canada, though not all electives will be available.

 If the prerequisites have been met you may begin your graduate studies in either the fall or spring semesters.
 Application deadline information can be found here .